-The agency uses the 55-a Program to hire and retain qualified individuals with disabilities. ☐ Yes ⊠ No Nearly all of OMB's employees are in non-competitive titles which are not suitable for 55-A title our best efforts to recruit 55-A candidates to the small number of competitive civil service titles make OMB's 55-a Program Coordinator will attend training sessions, seminars and/or workshops offer and Inclusion (OCEI) which pertain to the program.
-As with all civil service exams, employees are for eligibility for open-competitive exams. = Based on the June 7, 2016, 55-a Memorandum, issued by DCAS, OMB will carefully evaluate each for designation under § 55-a to serve non-competitively in a competitive title position to ensure the consequences of CSL § 65(3).
-In addition, OMB will reiterate to provisional staff that 55-a certain passing a civil service exam. that the reque est is not made solely to avoid Currently, the agency employs the following number of 55-a participants: Q1 (9/30/2023): 0 Q2 (12/31/2023): 0 Q3 (3/31/2024): Q4 (6/30/2024): During the 1st Quarter, a total of 0 new applications for the program were received.
-During the 1st Quarter 0 participants left the program due to [state reasons] During the 2nd Quarter, a total of 0 new applications for the program were received.
-During the 2nd Quarter 0 participants left the program due to [state reasons]
+The agency uses the 55-a Program to hire and retain qualified individuals with disabilities.

+Nearly all of OMB's employees are in non-competitive titles which are not suitable for 55-A titles.
+We are aware of the program and make our best efforts to recruit 55-A candidates to the small number of competitive civil service titles that the agency has available.

+OMB's 55-a Program Coordinator will attend training sessions, seminars and/or workshops offered by DCAS's the Office of Citywide Equity and Inclusion (OCEI) which pertain to the program.
+As with all civil service exams, employees are encouraged to review the Notice of Exam for eligibility for open-competitive exams.

+Based on the June 7, 2016, 55-a Memorandum, issued by DCAS, OMB will carefully evaluate each request by longtime provisional employees for designation under § 55-a to serve non-competitively in a competitive title position to ensure that the request is not made solely to avoid the consequences of CSL § 65(3).
+In addition, OMB will reiterate to provisional staff that 55-a certification should not be used as a substitute for passing a civil service exam.

+Currently, the agency employs the following number of 55-a participants:

+Q1 (9/30/2023): 0

+Q2 (12/31/2023):

+Q3 (3/31/2024):

+Q4 (6/30/2024):

+During the 1st Quarter, a total of 0 new applications for the program were received.
+During the 1st Quarter 0 participants left the program due to [state reasons] .

+During the 2nd Quarter, a tota al of [number] new applications for the program were received.
+During the 2nd Quarter pa articipants left the program due to [state reasons]

-During the 3rd Quarter, a total of [number] new applications for the program were receive During the 3rd Quarter participants left the program due to [state reasons] d.
-During the 4th Quarter, a total of [number] new applications for the program were received During the 4th Quarter participants left the program due to [state reasons] d.
-The 55-a Coordinator has achieved the following goals: Disseminated 55-a information - by e-mail: □ Yes ☒ No in training sessions: □ Yes ☒ No on the agency website: □ Yes ☒ No through an agency newsletter: □ Yes ☒ No Other:
+During the 3rd Quarter, a total of [number] new applications for the program were received.
+During the 3rd Quarter participants left the program due to [state reasons] .

+During the 4th Quarter, a total of [number] new applications for the program were received.
+During the 4th Quarter participants left the program due to [state reasons] .

+The 55-a Coordinator has achieved the following goals:

+1. Disseminated 55-a information -

+by e-mail: □ Yes ⊠ No in training sessions: □ Yes ⊠ No on the agency website: □ Yes ⊠ No through an agency newsletter: □ Yes ⊠ No Other: